AI-Powered Industry and Occupation Coding in General Household Survey

 Heavy truck driver Long-distance freight transportation Heavy goods vehicle driving license → 83 Drivers and mobile machine operators

-The C&SD is studying the use of a risk-based mechanism of automatic coding, which divides all cases into two categories: high risk (i.e. cases with lower expected accuracy of automatic coding) and low risk (i.e. cases with higher expected accuracy of automatic coding).
-For high risk cases, manual coding will still be performed by coders, and reviewed by supervisors under sample checking; for low risk cases, the model predicted coding results will be accepted, but some cases will still be sampled for manual review to monitor model performance and identify emerging occupations and industries that were not covered in model training.
+The C&SD adopts a risk-based mechanism of automatic coding, which divides all cases into high risk and low risk categories according to the expected accuracy of automatic coding.
+For high risk cases which are of lower expected accuracy, manual coding will still be performed by coders, and reviewed by supervisors under sample checking; for low risk cases which are of higher expected accuracy, the model predicted coding results will be accepted, but some cases will still be sampled for manual review to monitor model performance and identify emerging occupations and industries that were not covered in model training.
+Taking the survey round of March 2026 as an example, more than half of the coding is performed by automatic coding, thereby enhancing coding efficiency significantly.
 Machine coding and manual coding can complement each other.
 In addition to ensuring coding accuracy, it also allows coders to continue accumulating relevant experience and professional knowledge.

 In the long run, AI is expected to yield increased coding efficiency, save labour resources and improve coding quality.
 Looking ahead, the C&SD will continue to fine-tune and retrain the models to ensure that they can adapt to the revisions to coding standards and the emergence of new industries and occupations, and further enhance the automatic coding process of the GHS.